javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

   // here go properties and methods of <input> elements

 *!*
-  // "DOMString" means that these properties are strings */!* attribute DOMString accept;
+  // "DOMString" means that the value of these properties are strings */!* attribute DOMString accept;
   attribute DOMString alt;